EceSenaEtoglu/news-recommendation-system/README.md

 # AI News Recommendation System

-A comprehensive news recommendation system built for learning modern AI technologies including semantic search, neural reranking, multi-model fusion, and agentic AI features.
-This is an ongoing project that demonstrates practical implementation of advanced recommendation systems and RAG architectures.
+I built this news recommendation system for getting hands-on experience in modern AI technologies including semantic search, neural reranking, multi-model fusion, and agentic AI features.
+This is an ongoing project that demonstrates practical implementation of recommendation systems and RAG architectures.
+This project does not use external RAG frameworks for pure understanding of the system.

 ## Overview